-I’ve been reading Quiet Influence: The Introvert's Guide to Making a Difference
+I’ve been reading Quiet Influence: The Introvert's Guide to Making a Difference, a new book by Jennifer Kahnweiler, PhD, an extrovert who has made a study of introverts in business.

 In Quiet Influence, Kahnweiler breaks down the ways introverted leaders tap into their particular strengths to wield influence in venues that have typically rewarded extrovert behavior.
 You know, that whole team-player, elevator-speech, brainstorming-sessions, networking-events world of business.